dvco-xx/dvco-xx/README.md

 - 👀 I’m interested in exploring software engineering for the web, using mainly Java (Kotlin) or Node.js to sculpt the backend of large-scale applications.

-- 🌱 I've learned to build web applications over the last few years using some of the technologies in the icons below (hover over to view their names).
+- 🌱 I've learned to build web applications over the last few years using some of the technologies in the icons below.

   ### Design: